 However we do believe in giving our customers the choice, which is why we also offer our ‘gently’ pasteurized camel milk.
 Our camel milk is pasteurized at a low temperature to preserve the fabulous, fresh flavor of camel milk.
 The low temperature would destroy dangerous pathogens (if any), but not the helpful bacteria that our bodies need.
 Desert Farms low-temperature VAT pasteurization method allows us to heat our camel milk in small batches at 145° Fahrenheit (the lowest legal limit) for 30 minutes then quickly cooled, eliminating harmful microorganisms but leaving valuable enzymes untouched.

 Desert Farms believes camel milk is healthy in both forms, raw and pasteurized.
 We want to give our customers the right to choose, to be happy and have peace of mind when using our products.
 The nutritional differences of raw and pasteurized milk are thought to be slim, although we do believe that both raw and pasteurized camel milk that are pasture-raised and grass fed is the healthiest option.
+Raw camel milk is only available for shipment or pick up in the state of Missouri, no exceptions.
+All other products are available nationwide and internationally.

 Our packaging must have the lowest possible impact.
 All bottles are made from the #1 recyclable plastic called polyethylene terephthalate or PETE.
 This BPA-free plastic is the most commonly accepted plastic in curbside recycling programs.
 It’s made in the USA and sourced by other Amish families.
 Obviously, we ensure our packaging does the job it's supposed to.
 Not much point in reducing environmental impacts if it makes our camel milk go funny.
 There's always more work to do in this area, so we'll keep pushing till we reduce everything can be reduced.
 But honestly, we run a really tight buggy already.